 Compare business credit cards

 - What are they?
 Most credit cards now offer tap-and-go payments at checkout.
 A growing number of options also link with Apple Pay and Android Pay so you can make payments from a compatible mobile phone or device.

 - Who are these cards suited to? iPhone and Android users who want to cut their time at the checkout and increase the convenience of credit card payments.

 Weigh up the following factors when choosing one of these cards:

 - Provider.
 Apple Pay works with most of the big banks in Canada including RBC, BMO, TD, ScotiaBank, CIBC, Tangerine and others.
-See the complete list of participating financial institutions here.
 If your preferred bank hasn’t launched Apple Pay yet, it might be wiser to wait for it to adopt the technology rather than applying for the card now.

 - Eligible devices.
 Apple Pay is only available on Apple devices.
-It is supported on newer model iPhones, iPads, the Apple Watch and Mac.
+It’s supported on newer model iPhones, iPads, the Apple Watch and Mac.
 If you’re on an older iPhone device which an older iOS variant, you’ll have to update if you want to access Apple Pay.

 - Which banks support Android Pay?
-Of the big five banks, CIBC, BMO and ScotiaBank currently offer Android Pay.
+Of the big five banks, CIBC, BMO and ScotiaBank currently offer Android Pay (as of November 2018).
 It is compatible with other financial institutions in Canada including National Bank, Desjardins, President’s Choice Financial, ATB Financial and Canadian Tire Financial Services.

 Get more value from a credit card by comparing the latest offers and applying now.
 Or, learn more about credit cards in our guide here.

 Binance vs Coinbase: Which is best for you?